-As the nation's housing market reels in its worst downturn since the 1930s, credit-related expenses accounted for the majority of Fannie Mae's loss, at $20.9 billion, the company said in a statement.
+As the nation's housing market reels in its worst downturn since the 1930s, credit-related expenses accounted for the majority of Fannie Mae's loss, at $20.9 billion.
 It also took a $5.7 billion loss on mortgage securities.

-Provisions for credit losses soared 85 percent as the U.S. economy faltered, expanding delinquencies that have wreaked havoc on the entire financial system to consumers with better credit, it said.
+Provisions for credit losses soared 85 percent as the U.S. economy faltered, expanding delinquencies -- which have wreaked havoc on the global financial system -- to consumers with better credit, it said.

 Fannie Mae's guaranty business, including loans with lower risk characteristics, has begun to experience increases in delinquency and default rates as a result of the sharp rise in unemployment, the continued decline in home prices, the prolonged downturn in the economy and the rise in loan balances relative to property values, it said.

 Fannie Mae's results appear to counter recent data suggesting the housing market is bottoming as falling home prices and mortgage rates increase affordability.
-This week the government said pending sales of U.S. homes rose in March for a second straight month.
+Earlier this week the government said pending sales of U.S. homes rose in March for a second straight month.

 Robert Shiller, the Yale University housing economist who predicted the housing bubble, this week said a bottom would probably not be seen until 2010.

-The speed of the downturn has greatly limited the company's ability to estimate loss reserves, it said.
+The speed of the downturn has greatly limited Fannie Mae's ability to estimate loss reserves, it said.
 After about a 10 percent decline in 2008, house prices could plunge another 7 percent to 12 percent this year, it said.